bresic-whitney/rex-connect/README.md

 * as: Fields can also have alias
 * presence: if true and the value generated runtime is nil or empty, an error will be thrown
 * value: static value
-* default: static value if the value generated runtime is nil or empty
+* default: static value (or lambda) to be used if the value generated runtime is nil or empty
 * range: it will expect the value to be and array of two elements [min, max].
 It also adds two more accessors (e.g `age_min`, `age_max`)

 It is possible to group fields in two specific nodes: `related` and `extra_options`.